 HTTP/2 also ensures that the mere number of requests no longer has the same significance as it did a few years ago.

-The new web standard allows requests to be processed simultaneously – instead of one after the other as before.
-Furthermore, under HTTP/2 the server already sends HTML files to the browser under HTTP/2 as a precaution.
-The new standard thus compensates for disadvantages that may arise from a large number of HTTP requests.
-However, to benefit from HTTP/2, your web page must be loaded over HTTPS, via a SSL certificate .
+With the new web standard, requests can be processed simultaneously instead of one after the other as before.
+Furthermore, under HTTP/2 the server already sends HTML files to the browser as a precaution.
+The new standard therefore compensates for any disadvantages that you may have from a large number of HTTP requests.
+In order to benefit from HTTP/2, however, your website must be loaded via HTTPS, i.e. it must have an SSL certificate.

-In any case, experience has shown that there's no direct correlation between the length of a waterfall and the actual loading speed.
-At least up to a certain limit.
-With well over 100 requests , there is potential for improvement.
+Anyway, our experience has shown that there is no direct correlation between the length of a waterfall and the actual loading speed.
+Atleast up to a certain limit: With significantly more than 100 requests, there is definitely savings potential in most cases .

 If your website exceeds this threshold, you should take a closer look at your HTTP requests.
 Our homepage, for example, loads with over 130 HTTP requests.
 There's certainly potential for optimization here.

 If your waterfall contains more than 100 requests, consider which ones you could do without.

 Tip #2: Detect loading time

 The maximum value on your x-axis is essential for analyzing the loading speed.
 You can see here how much time passes until your website is completely rendered.
 The smaller this value is, the better.